AWS Identity Center - basic integration

 3. Click the Settings option on the left-side menu.

-4. Under the Details section, you will find the SSO instance ARN, and the region in which the SSO resides in.
+4. Under the Details section, you will find the SSO instance ARN and the region in which the SSO resides.
+Copy both values, as you will use them later on in the configuration.

-1. Log into Entitle and navigate to the Integrations page.
+1. Log in to Entitle and navigate to the Integrations page.

 2. After clicking the Add Integration button, type AWS in the Application field.

-3. Don’t forget to set the Save on field with your configuration, i.e. your own hosted agent or Entitle’s cloud.
+3. Don’t forget to set the Save on field with your configuration, i.e., your own hosted agent or Entitle’s cloud.

-4. Under Connection choose SSO Multi-Account.
+4. Under Connection choose SSO Basic Integration - Pod Based Identity.

 5. Under the root_account configuration: